 The Parties agree that notwithstanding the provisions of clause 7.2.2 of the Aagreement, warranties relating to components or tangible deliverables shall be limited to two (2) years from their date of delivery (in accordance with article 9.1 of the IKCA), but the Parties shall be free to agree in writing to any extension or reduction in that warranty period subject to the Change Control Procedure and/or Article 8 (Variation) of the Agreement.

 EXCLUDED BACKGROUND

+Not used.

+ACCESS RIGHTS to sub-contractor’s background and foreground

 ESS ERIC acknowledges that notwithstanding the provisions set out in Articles 13.3.1.1 and 13.3.2.1 of the Agreement, Access Rights to the Partner’s sub-contractors and suppliers will not be available to it in respect of commercial off-the-shelf procurements.
 To the extent that the Partner procures any other items or services (including but not limited to design services) the Partner will use all reasonable endeavours during the procurement process to acquire and maintain all necessary rights in those items or services to enable it to grant ESS ERIC Access Rights on a royalty-free basis and without limitation in time and on the same terms as set out in Art 13.3 of the Agreement.
 In any event where the Partner procures design and build services, the availability of Access Rights to the Partner’s sub-contractors and suppliers Foreground and/or Background shall be made on the same terms as set out in Art 13.3 of the Agreement and the Partner shall be responsible for informing ESS ERIC of such availability (or any restrictions thereto) at the earliest possible convenience, and the Parties shall discuss and agree the Access Rights (so far as reasonably possible) during the procurement process.